 Cork County Council and An Bord Pleanála have already made declarations/decisions in relation to the three sections of underground cable, the subject of this current referral to An Bord Pleanála.
 There is no need to revisit the section 5 declarations/decisions.
-There is no sense to the claim that the three elements of the underground cabling, when added together, would somehow result in a greater impact on the environment or on European sites.
-No evidence or argument to substantiate this claim has been submitted.
-The works for each section of cable were carried out at different times.
-Once completed, there were/are no ongoing or continuing impacts - any likely significant impacts would have been during the construction phases.
-Cumulative impacts could only be considered for what was already in place and could not have anticipated what might happen in the future - to the extent that the laying of the final section of cable from Glenlara sub-station to
+There is no sense to the claim, that somehow the three elements of the underground cabling, when added together, would result in a greater impact on the environment or on European sites - than the three individual sections would, when looked at in isolation.
+No evidence or argument to substantiate the claim for an aggregated impact has been submitted.
+The works for each section of underground cable were carried out at different times.
+Once completed, there were/are no on-going or continuing impacts - any likely significant impacts would have been during the construction phases.
+Cumulative impacts could only be considered for what was already in place, and could not anticipate what might happen in the future - to the extent that the laying of the section of cable from Glenlara sub-station to Ballynahulla sub-station might have had to have regard to possible cumulative impacts with earlier laid sections of cable, and I argue that there were none such.
+To allow this referral to question already determined referral cases (notwithstanding ongoing interpretation of the law) would set an undesirable precedent, and could lead to a continuous stream of similar-type referral cases particularly those arguing in relation to different sub-articles of Article 9 of the Planning and Development Regulations, 2001 (as amended) - which places restrictions on exemptions.
+A section 5 declaration has already been issued by Cork County Council in relation to the Glentanemacelligot wind farm to Knockacummer wind farm section of this underground cable.
+A section 5 decision has already been issued by the Board in relation to the Knockacummer wind farm to Glenlara substation section of this underground cable.
+A section 5 declaration has already been issued by Cork County Council in relation to the Glenlara sub-station to Kingwilliamstown Bridge, Ballydesmond underground cable.
+Reliance was placed on Class 26 of Part 1 of Schedule 2 of the Planning and Development Regulations, 2001 (as amended), and the memorandum of the Board: where it was stated- "At a meeting held on 12th October, 2007, the Strategic Infrastructure Division of the Board decided that the laying of underground electricity cables should continue to be regarded as exempted development by virtue of Class 26 of the 2001 Regulations, and that such works need not be subject to Section 182A of the Planning and Development Act 2000".
+I would contend that the decisions/declaration should not be revisited.

-Ballynahulla sub-station would have had to have regard to possible cumulative impacts with earlier laid sections of cable, and I argue that there were none such.
-To allow this referral to question already determined referral cases (notwithstanding ongoing interpretation of the law) would set an undesirable precedent, and could lead to a continuous stream of similar-type referral cases - particularly those arguing in relation to different sub-articles of Article 9 of the Regulations (which places restrictions on exemptions).
-A section 5 declaration has already been issued by Cork County Council in relation to the Glentanemacelligot wind farm to Knockacummer wind farm section of this grid connection.
-A section 5 decision has already been issued by the Board in relation to the Knockacummer wind farm to Glenlara sub-station section of this grid connection.
-A section 5 declaration has already been issued by Cork County Council in relation to the Glenlara sub-station to Kingwilliamstown Bridge (Ballydesmond) section of this grid connection I would contend that the decisions/declaration should not be revisited.
-However, if the Board is minded to deal with the referral (encompassing the three sections of grid connection), then the following comments (under bullet point headings) may be of some assistance in coming to a decision.
+However, if the Board is minded to deal with the referral (encompassing the three sections of underground cable), then the following comments (under bullet point headings) may be of some assistance in coming to a decision.

-- General comments on the nature of this referral. - Status of existing underground connections- (a) Glentanemacelligot wind farm to Knockacummer wind farm; (b) Knockacummer wind farm to Glenlara substation; (c) Glenlara sub-station to Ballynahulla sub-station (that portion within Co.
-Cork). - Comment in relation to the nature of the underground cables and the likely principal impacts on the environment. - The need for Environmental Impact Assessment. - Implications of recent legal judgements. - Some precedent referral cases. - · Legislative context. - Appropriate assessment.
+- General comments on the nature of this referral. - Status of existing underground connections- (a) Glentanemacelligot wind farm to Knockacummer wind farm; (b) Knockacummer wind farm to Glenlara substation; (c) Glenlara substation to Kingwilliamstown Bridge, Ballydesmond. - Comment in relation to the nature of the underground cables, and the likely principal impacts on the environment. - The need for Environmental Impact Assessment. - Implications of recent legal judgements. - Some precedent referral cases. - Legislative context. - Appropriate assessment.